brainstormforce/wp-spectra/readme.txt

 = 2.0.8 - MONDAY, 29th AUGUST 2022 =
 * Fix: Image - Box shadow not applying to a valid element.
 * Fix: Post Carousel/Grid/Masonry - Inaccurate font size for 'Read More' link was displayed in the editor for tablet preview (when mobile and tablet font sizes were set).
+* Fix: Footer Widgets - CSS was not loading for empty archive/category and 404 pages.

 = 2.0.7 - FRIDAY, 26th AUGUST 2022 =
 * Improvement: Added Legacy Labels in the Editor Block Inserter.